b. The significance of each of the three stages of God’s work

 Jesus represents all the work of the Age of Grace; He was incarnated in the flesh, and nailed to the cross, and He also began the Age of Grace.
 He was crucified in order to complete the work of redemption, to end the Age of Law and begin the Age of Grace, and so He was called the “Supreme Commander,” the “Sin Offering,” and the “Redeemer.”
 As a result, the work of Jesus differed in content from the work of Jehovah, although they were the same in principle.
 Jehovah began the Age of Law, establishing the base—the point of origin—for God’s work on earth, and issuing the laws and commandments.
 These are the two pieces of work He carried out, and they represent the Age of Law.
 The work Jesus did in the Age of Grace was not to issue laws, but to fulfill them, thereby ushering in the Age of Grace and concluding the Age of Law that had lasted two thousand years.
 He was the trailblazer, who came in order to begin the Age of Grace, yet the main part of His work lay in redemption.
 And so His work was also twofold: opening up a new age, and completing the work of redemption through His crucifixion, after which He departed.
 And henceforth was the Age of Law ended and the Age of Grace begun.

 —The Word, Vol. 1.
 The Appearance and Work of God.
-The True Story Behind the Work of the Age of Redemption
+The Real Story of the Work of the Age of Redemption

 —The Word, Vol. 2.
 On Knowing God.
 God’s Work, God’s Disposition, and God Himself III

 —The Word, Vol. 1.
 The Appearance and Work of God.
-The True Story Behind the Work of the Age of Redemption
+The Real Story of the Work of the Age of Redemption

 When Jesus came into the world of man, He ushered in the Age of Grace and ended the Age of Law.
 During the last days, God once more became flesh, and with this incarnation He ended the Age of Grace and ushered in the Age of Kingdom.
 All those who are able to accept the second incarnation of God will be led into the Age of Kingdom, and will moreover become able to personally accept the guidance of God.
-Though Jesus did much work among man, He only completed the redemption of all mankind and became man’s sin offering; He did not rid man of all his corrupt disposition.
-Fully saving man from the influence of Satan not only required Jesus to become the sin offering and bear the sins of man, but it also required God to do even greater work to rid man completely of his satanically corrupted disposition.
-And so, now that man has been forgiven of his sins, God has returned to the flesh to lead man into the new age, and begun the work of chastisement and judgment.
+Though Jesus came among man and did much work, He only completed the work of redeeming all mankind and served as man’s sin offering; He did not rid man of all his corrupt disposition.
+Fully saving man from the influence of Satan not only required Jesus to become the sin offering and bear the sins of man, but it also required God to do even greater work to rid man completely of his Satan-corrupted disposition.
+And so, after man was forgiven of his sins, God returned to the flesh to lead man into the new age, and began the work of chastisement and judgment.
 This work has brought man into a higher realm.
 All those who submit under His dominion shall enjoy higher truth and receive greater blessings.
 They shall truly live in the light, and they shall gain the truth, the way, and the life.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Preface

-Before man was redeemed, many of Satan’s poisons had already been planted within him and, after thousands of years of being corrupted by Satan, he has within him an established nature that resists God.
-Therefore, when man has been redeemed, it is nothing more than a case of redemption in which man is bought at a high price, but the poisonous nature within him has not been eliminated.
-Man that is so defiled must undergo a change before becoming worthy to serve God.
-By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt essence within his own self, and he will be able to change completely and become clean.
+Before man was redeemed, many of Satan’s poisons had already been planted within him and, after thousands of years of being corrupted by Satan, he has within him a nature that resists God.
+Therefore, when man was redeemed, it was nothing more than a case of redemption.
+That is, man was bought back at a high price, but the poisonous nature within him was not eliminated.
+Man that is so filthy must undergo a change before becoming worthy to serve God.
+By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt essence within his own self, and he will be able to change completely and become purified.
 Only in this way can man become worthy to return before the throne of God.
-All the work done this day is so that man can be made clean and be changed; through judgment and chastisement by the word, as well as through refinement, man can purge away his corruption and be made pure.
+All the current work is performed so that man can be purified and be changed; it is so that man can cast off his corruption and be purified through the judgment and chastisement of the word, and through refinement.
 Rather than deeming this stage of work to be that of salvation, it would be more apt to say it is the work of purification.
-In truth, this stage is that of conquest as well as the second stage in the work of salvation.
-It is through judgment and chastisement by the word that man arrives at being gained by God, and it is through the use of the word to refine, judge, and disclose that all of the impurities, notions, motives, and individual aspirations within man’s heart are completely revealed.
-For all that man may have been redeemed and forgiven of his sins, it can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
-However, when man, who lives in a body of flesh, has not been set free from sin, he can only continue to sin, endlessly revealing his corrupt satanic disposition.
+In truth, this stage is also the work of conquest, as well as the second stage in the work of salvation.
+It is through judgment and chastisement by the word that man comes to be gained by God, and it is through refinement, judgment, and exposure by the word that all of the impurities, notions, motives, and personal hopes within man’s heart are completely revealed.
+Although man has been redeemed and forgiven of his sins, this can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
+However, man lives in the flesh without being set free from sin, and can only continue to sin, endlessly revealing his satanic corrupt dispositions.
 This is the life that man leads, an endless cycle of sinning and being forgiven.
-The majority of mankind sin in the day only to confess in the evening.
-This way, even though the sin offering is forever effective for man, it will not be able to save man from sin.
-Only half the work of salvation has been completed, for man still has a corrupt disposition.
-For instance, when people realized that they were descended from Moab, they brought forth words of complaint, ceased to pursue life, and became utterly negative.
-Does this not show that humanity is still unable to fully submit under the dominion of God?
-Is this not precisely their corrupt satanic disposition?
-When you were not being subjected to chastisement, your hands were raised higher than all others, even that of Jesus.
+The majority of people sin by day and confess in the evenings.
+And so, even though the sin offering is forever effective for man, it cannot save man from sin.
+Only half the work of salvation has been completed, for man still has corrupt dispositions.
+For instance, when people learned that they were descended from Moab, they complained, ceased to pursue life, and became utterly negative.
+Does this not show that man is still unable to fully submit under the dominion of God?
+Is this not precisely man’s satanic corrupt dispositions?
+When you were not being subjected to chastisement, you raised your hand higher than all others, even than Jesus.
 And you cried out in a loud voice: “Be a beloved son of God!
 Be an intimate of God!
 We would rather die than bow down to Satan!
 Rebel against the old Satan!
 Rebel against the great red dragon!
-May the great red dragon fall abjectly from power!
+May the great red dragon fall from power once and for all!
 May God make us complete!”
-Your cries were louder than all others.
-But then came the time of chastisement and, once again, the corrupt disposition of humanity was revealed.
-Then, their cries ceased, and their resolution failed.
-This is the corruption of man; running deeper than sin, it is something planted by Satan and deeply rooted within man.
-It is not easy for man to become aware of his sins; he has no way of recognizing his own deeply rooted nature, and he must rely on judgment by the word in order to achieve this result.
+You cried out louder than all others.
+But then came the time of chastisement and, once again, your corrupt dispositions were revealed.
+Your cries ceased, and you lost your resolve.
+This is the corruption of man; it is something that runs deeper than sin, something planted by Satan and deeply rooted within man.
+It is not easy for man to become aware of his sins, and he has no way of recognizing his own deeply rooted nature.
+It is only through the judgment of the word that this result can be achieved.
 Only thus can man gradually be changed from this point onward.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Mystery of the Incarnation (4)

 Christ of the last days uses a variety of truths to teach man, to expose the substance of man, and to dissect the words and deeds of man.
-These words comprise various truths, such as man’s duty, how man should submit to God, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
-These words are all directed at the substance of man and his corrupt disposition.
-In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
-In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes and prunes over the long term.
-All these different methods of exposure and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
+These words comprise various truths, such as man’s duty, how man should submit to God, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God.
+These words are all directed at the substance of man and his corrupt dispositions.
+In particular, the words that expose how man rejects God are even more so directed at how man is an embodiment of Satan, and an enemy force against God.
+In undertaking His work of judgment, God does not fully explain the nature of man in a few words; He exposes and prunes over the long term.
+All these different methods of exposure and pruning cannot be substituted with ordinary words; rather, the truth which man absolutely does not possess is used to carry out this work of exposure and pruning.
 Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced about God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
-The work of judgment allows man to gain much understanding of the intentions of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
-It also allows man to recognize and know his corrupt essence and the roots of his corruption, as well as to discover the ugliness of man.
-These effects are all brought about by the work of judgment, for the essence of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
+The work of judgment has enabled man to gain much understanding of the intentions of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
+It has also enabled man to understand and know his corrupt essence and the root of his corruption, as well as to discover his ugly face.
+These effects are all brought about by the work of judgment, for the essence of this work is actually the work of opening up God’s truth, way, and life to all those who have faith in Him.
 This work is the work of judgment done by God.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Christ Does the Work of Judgment With the Truth

 God does the work of judgment and chastisement so that man may gain knowledge of Him, and for the sake of His testimony.
 Without His judgment of man’s corrupt disposition, man could not possibly know His righteous disposition, which brooks no offense, and nor would man be able to turn his old knowledge of God into a new one.
-For the sake of His testimony, and for the sake of His management, He makes His entirety public, thus enabling man, through His public appearance, to arrive at knowledge of God, to be transformed in his disposition, and to bear resounding testimony to God.
+For the sake of His testimony, and for the sake of His management, He makes His entirety public, thus enabling man, through His public appearance, to arrive at knowledge of God, to be transformed in his disposition, and to bear resounding testimony for God.
 The transformation of the disposition of man is achieved through many different kinds of God’s work; without such changes in his disposition, man would be unable to bear testimony to God and to accord with God’s intentions.
-The transformation of man’s disposition signifies that man has freed himself from Satan’s bondage and from the influence of darkness, and has truly become a model and specimen of God’s work, a witness of God, and one who accords with God’s intentions.
-Today, God incarnate has come to do His work on earth, and He requires that man achieve knowledge of Him, submission to Him, and testimony to Him—they are to know His practical and normal work, they are to submit to all of His words and work which do not accord with the notions of man, and they are to bear testimony to all the work He does to save man, as well as all the deeds He accomplishes to conquer man.
+The transformation of man’s disposition signifies that man has been freed from Satan’s bondage and from the influence of darkness, and has truly become a model and specimen of God’s work, a witness of God, and one who accords with God’s intentions.
+Today, God incarnate has come to earth to do His work, and He requires that man achieve knowledge of Him, submission to Him, and testimony to Him—man is to know God’s practical and normal work, he is to submit to all of His words and work which do not accord with the notions of man, and he is to bear testimony to all the work He does to save man, as well as all His deeds of conquering man.
 Those who bear testimony to God must have knowledge of God; only this kind of testimony is accurate and practical, and only this kind of testimony can shame Satan.
 God uses those who have come to know Him through undergoing His judgment, chastisement, and pruning, to bear testimony to Him.
-He uses those who have been corrupted by Satan to bear testimony to Him, and so too does He use those whose disposition has changed, and who have thus gained His blessings, to bear testimony to Him.
+He uses those who have been corrupted by Satan to bear testimony to Him.
+He uses those whose disposition has changed, and who have thus gained His blessings, to bear testimony to Him.
 He does not need man to praise Him with his mouth, nor does He need the praise and testimony of the ilk of Satan, who have not been saved by Him.
 Only those who know God are qualified to bear testimony to Him, and only those who have been transformed in their disposition are qualified to bear testimony to Him.
-God will not allow man intentionally to bring shame upon His name.
+God will not allow man to intentionally bring shame upon His name.

 —The Word, Vol. 1.
 The Appearance and Work of God.
-Only Those Who Know God Can Bear Testimony to God
+Only Those Who Know God Can Bear Testimony for God

 The words I speak today are to judge man’s sins, to judge man’s unrighteousness, to curse man’s rebelliousness.
-Man’s crookedness and deceitfulness, man’s words and deeds—all that is at odds with God’s intentions must be subjected to judgment, and all of man’s rebelliousness denounced as sin.
-His words revolve around the principles of judgment; He uses judgment of man’s unrighteousness, the curse of man’s rebelliousness, and exposure of man’s ugly faces to make manifest His own righteous disposition.
-Holiness is a representation of His righteous disposition, and in fact God’s holiness actually is His righteous disposition.
-Your corrupt dispositions are the context of today’s words—I use them to speak and to judge, and to carry out the work of conquest.
-This alone is the practical work, and this alone fully makes God’s holiness shine.
+Man’s crookedness and deceitfulness, man’s words and deeds—all that is at odds with God’s intentions must be subjected to judgment, and all of man’s rebelliousness is characterized as sin.
+His words revolve around the principles of judgment; He uses judgment of man’s unrighteousness, the curse of man’s rebelliousness, and exposure of all of man’s ugly faces to make manifest His righteous disposition.
+Holiness is a representation of His righteous disposition, and in fact His holiness is His righteous disposition.
+Your corrupt dispositions are the context of today’s words—I speak and judge, and carry out the work of conquest according to them.
+This alone is the practical work, and only in this way can God’s holiness be fully accentuated.
 If there is no trace of a corrupt disposition in you, then God will not judge you, nor will He show you His righteous disposition.
 Since you have a corrupt disposition, God will not let you off, and it is through this that His holiness is shown.
 If God were to see that man’s filthiness and rebelliousness were too great but He did not speak or judge you, nor chastise you for your unrighteousness, then this would prove that He is not God, for He would have no hatred of sin; He would be just as filthy as man.
 Today, it is because of your filth that I judge you, and it is because of your corruption and rebelliousness that I chastise you.
 I am not flaunting My power to you or deliberately oppressing you; I do these things because you, who have been born in this land of filth, have been so severely contaminated by filth.
 You have simply lost your integrity and humanity, like swine that live in dirty places.
 It is because of your filth and corruption that you are judged and that I unleash My wrath upon you.
 It is precisely because of the judgment of these words that you have been able to see that God is the righteous God, and that God is the holy God; it is precisely because of His holiness and His righteousness that He judges you and unleashes His wrath upon you; it is precisely because He sees the rebelliousness of mankind that He reveals His righteous disposition.
-Mankind’s filth and corruption makes manifest His holiness.
-This is enough to show that He is God Himself, who is holy and pristine, and yet lives in the land of filth.
+Mankind’s filth and corruption reveals His holiness.
+This is enough to show that He is God Himself, who is holy and immaculate, and yet lives in the land of filth.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 How the Effects of the Second Step of the Work of Conquest Are Achieved